danimeye/364final/README.md

 - [x] Include at least two uses of url_for.
 (HINT: Likely you'll need to use this several times, really.)

 - [x] Have at least 5 view functions that are not included with the code we have provided.
 (But you may have more!)

+- [x] Deploy the application to the internet (Heroku) — only counts if it is up when we grade / you can show proof it is up at a URL and tell us what the URL is in the README.
+(Heroku deployment as we taught you is 100% free so this will not cost anything.)